Age 14

 Spent my days doing research, building things, and sitting in on as many CS classes as I could.

-It landed on the cover of The Washington Post's business section, was re-shared by Elon Musk and Marc Andreessen, and was covered by 100+ outlets worldwide.
+It made The Washington Post's business cover, got shared by Elon Musk and Marc Andreessen, and 100+ outlets followed.

 Awards